hurwitzlab/phage_detection_benchmarks/src/simulate_reads/README.md

 ### Genome Concatenation

-InSiicoSeq treats each record in a multi-FASTA file as a genome.
+InSiicoSeq treats each record in a multi-FASTA file as a genome, and requires a profile file giving the abundance of head record/genome.
 However, some genome files have multiple records (*e.g.* separated by chromosome).

-The first part of the `cat_genomes` rule executes `cat_genomes.sh` which takes all genome files in the directory, and removes all record headers but the first.
-Then, these trimmed down genome files are all concatenated into a single file `cat_genomes.fasta`.
-The headers representing each genome in this new file are what must be used in the abundance profiles.
+The two files are created using scripts located here.
+First, `braken_profiler.py` parses braken output and creates two files: one with the profile, ready for input to InSilicoSeq, and a file with information on the genomes that need to be retrieved, such as file name globs and the record ID that was written in the profile.

+Next, `cat_genomes.py` reads the information file, retrieves all the genomes in the profile, removes the record headers for each genome (except the one that matches that in the profile), and writes them all to one large file, which is the other input to InSilicoSeq

 ### Read Simulation